-In the Preface to \cite{ShafCW1} Shafarevich writes ``At the end of the nineteen sixties the perception of life began to change.
-The passiveness of thinking and muteness began to feel like irresponsibility.
-This new feeling seemed to turn me to another road.
-Otherwise, I would stay until the end of my life in my profession as a mathematician, and my interest in history would remain as a hobby.
-Instead of this, I had acquired a second working profession to which I became devoted with more and more energy.''
-It is this subsequent non-mathematical activity that led to his numerous publications on social issues which at the same time both tarnished and magnified his reputation among different layers of society in Russia and the West.
+In the preface to \cite{ShafCW1}, Shafarevich writes, ``At the end of the sixties the perception of life began to change.
+The passiveness of thinking and muteness became felt as irresponsibility.
+This new feeling seemed to turn me onto another road.
+Otherwise, I would stay till the end of my life in my profession as a mathematician, and my interest in history would remain as a hobby.
+Instead of this, I had acquired the second working profession to which I devoted with more and more strength."
+The subsequent non-mathematical activity that led to his numerous publications on social issues had at the same time tarnished and magnified his reputation among different layers of society in Russia and the West.